Can I leave my motorbike or dirt bike in the rain?

 Should you cover your motorcycle or dirt bike?

 The best way to avoid damage is to ensure your bike is well protected.
 If you can’t offer a roof over its head, what’s the next best option?
 If you do need to leave your bike outside for whatever reason, you should cover it!
 Motorcycle and dirt bike weather protection can come in a variety of types, and it’s best to see what would suit your needs best.
-If you do need to leave your bike out in the rain for long periods of time, then a cover is a great investment to avoid damage and cost of repairs.
-Make sure when choosing a cover that you pick one which is the appropriate size for your bike, and can be secured in some way.
-It’s also worth being mindful that these covers can turn your bike into a bit of a wind sock – so park somewhere sheltered if it’s going to be a long term thing.
+If you do need to leave your bike out in the rain for long periods of time, then motorcycle covers are a great investment to avoid damage and cost of repairs.
+Make sure when choosing a rain cover for a motorcycle that you pick one which is the appropriate size for your bike, and can be secured in some way.
+It’s also worth being mindful that these covers can turn your bike into a bit of a wind sock – so park somewhere sheltered and avoid leaving a motorcycle in the rain if it’s going to be a long term thing.